Quotes: what our partners in reform are saying. Electronic transactions and mortgages should be here to stay.

 - South Australia and Tasmania have passed emergency legislation, but are yet to implement e-transactions changes.

-These changes will expire between October and November.
+The Federal Government has extended temporary relief to the Corporations Act until 21 March, 2021.
+Other State changes will currently expire between October and November.
 The ABA and our coalition partners are calling on the Commonwealth and State Governments to make these changes permanent.

 Mortgages can be electronically lodged with the land registry in many states.
 However, paper signature and in-person witnessing is still required for the counterpart mortgage: the copy of the mortgage kept by the bank and not lodged with the registry.
 The regulations vary between states and territories.